taichiharuna/opa2/README.md

+### opa2.pdf
-The source codes and data for Haruna, T., Gunji, Y.-P., Analysis and Synthesis of a Growing Network Model Generating Dense Scale-Free Networks via Category Theory, preprint.
+Haruna, T., Gunji, Y.-P., Analysis and Synthesis of a Growing Network Model Generating Dense Scale-Free Networks via Category Theory, preprint.

+The followings are the source codes and data used in the paper.

 We use GCC (https://gcc.gnu.org/) and GSL (https://www.gnu.org/software/gsl/).

 ### opa2.c
-Simulate the new model and generate "id-deg-knn-cc_tX_trialY.txt" (X: sampled time step, Y: trial number).
+THe code for simulating the new model and generating "id-deg-knn-cc_tX_trialY.txt" (X: sampled time step, Y: trial number)

 The codes used in our numerical experiment a sample of the generated files are contained in data_opa2_delta_Z (Z: value of delta).

 ### opa1adj.c
-Simulate the previous model with the adjunction rule and generate "id-deg-knn-cc_tX_trialY.txt".
+The code for simulating the previous model with the adjunction rule and generate "id-deg-knn-cc_tX_trialY.txt"

 The codes used in our numerical experiment and a sample of the generated files are contained in data_opa1adj_delta_sqrt3-2.

 ### id-deg-knn-cc_tX_trialY.txt